St Ives RFC (Cornwall): League rugby

 The 2017–18 season proved to be an excellent one for St Ives as they won a league and cup double.
 First they stormed their way to the Tribute Western Counties West title, finishing 19 points clear of second place Devonport Services to book a return to tier 6 after an absence of six years.
 Remarkably it was the first league title the club had won since the leagues began back in 1987, despite a number of promotions.
 Then at the end of April they claimed the Cornwall Cup for the ninth time, with a hard-fought 20–19 win against Wadebridge Camels at the Recreation Ground in Camborne – leaving them just one behind record holders Camborne and Redruth.
 Following an exodus of players during the summer and a 14–89 defeat on the opening day of the season (2019–20), at Chew Valley, St Ives withdrew from South West One West and will play friendly fixtures for the rest of the season.

 After maintaining a list of friendly fixtures and honouring the Cornwall Cup matches for the remainder of the season, St Ives RFC were granted a place in the lowest level of the Cornish league structure for the 2020–21.
 During this season the club rebuilt a team with many local players returning, leaving the club in a good position to maintain competitive rugby for the foreseeable future.
 When league fixtures began again in season 2021-22 St Ives were placed at the lowest level in Cornwall Tribute 2, which they won undefeated.
-In the second half of the season they played in Cornwall Kernow League 1, one of several leagues set up to keep fixtures, competition and player interest during the this time.
+In the second half of the season they played in Cornwall Kernow League 1, one of several leagues set up to keep fixtures, competition and player interest during this time.
 St Ives were undefeated champions.
-On 16th April they lifted the Cornish Clubs Plate, defeating Lankelly-Fowey in the final 48:10.
+On 16 April they lifted the Cornish Clubs Plate, defeating Lankelly-Fowey in the final 48:10.